cyberkoi/Pre-RGSoC-Team-Melbourne-Discourse/Project-Plan.md

 * Manage daily tasks and workflow through trello.com
 * Schedule coaches and mentor times through a shared Google calendar.
 *
+* Overall communication channels: Github private repo (see @snjqi188 discourse-ad-tm), Discourse banter (see link in Point 3), Email, Google hangout, Google calendar
+* Overall update channels: Twitter/Blog (to be created), trello
+*
 * Coaches' weekly commitment, generic timetable:
 * Jo: 8-10am or after 4pm, either Tues, Wed, Thur
 * Adel: After 2.30pm on Tues, Thur
 * Redbubble (Dane and Georg): Anytime in the office with volunteer coaches to work it out.

-## 8. Rationale for Choosing to Work on Issues Identified in Discourse
+## 9. Rationale for Choosing to Work on Issues Identified in Discourse

 We believe that Discourse is a fantastic discussion platform and the advertising plugin is a practical contribution that would be valuable for current and future users of Discourse.
 That is the reason why we have chosen to work on the issues identified.
 Additionally,